Kazakhstan

 Planning your trip to Kazakhstan is sometimes complicated

-• There are few reliable news sites on the net
+• Few reliable news sites on the internet.

-• Airbnb or Booking reservations do not always guarantee you the desired accommodation on site (last-minute room change, the host does not respond to your messages, etc. That said, Booking is still more reliable than Airbnb in Central Asia)
+• Airbnb or Booking reservations do not always guarantee the desired accommodation on site (last-minute room changes, the host does not respond to your messages, etc.).
+However, Booking remains more reliable than Airbnb in Central Asia.

-• Bookings for tours are usually made through the local Kaspi payment system.
+• Reservations for tours are usually made through the local payment system Kaspi.

 • Etc.

-For all these reasons, when traveling to Kazakhstan on your own, you will have to resort to some degree of improvisation.
+For all these reasons, when traveling to Kazakhstan on your own, you will have to be prepared to improvise.

-If your trip to Kazakhstan is not just an idea, but a serious intention, then you might be interested in my Travel guide to Kazakhstan in ebook, with 62 pages of content to help you plan your trip.
+📘 If your trip to Kazakhstan isn't just a passing thought but a serious intention, then you might be interested in my Kazakhstan travel guide ebook, with 62 pages of content to help you plan your trip.
 You can also simply contact me.

 How long should I plan for a trip to Kazakhstan?

-Kazakhstan is a very vast country (2.725 million km², 9th largest country in the world), and I honestly think that it takes a lifetime to visit all its interesting corners.
+Kazakhstan is a vast country (2.725 million km², the ninth largest country in the world), and it would take a lifetime to visit all its interesting corners.

-The mountain ranges, the Caspian Sea, the steppe, the deserts, the lakes make up such a variety of landscapes, that the more we travel to Kazakhstan, the more our list of places to visit gets longer (in my case, it seems endless).
+The mountain ranges, the Caspian Sea, the steppes, the deserts, and the lakes offer such a variety of landscapes that the more you travel in Kazakhstan, the longer your list of places to visit becomes.

 What to visit in Kazakhstan?

-• The province of Almaty is full of mountains, lakes, meadows, steppes.
-The landscape is very rich.
+• The Almaty region is full of mountains, lakes, meadows, and steppes.

-• It is easy to get to Almaty by plane, train, bus, taxi.
+• Almaty is easily accessible by plane, train, bus, or taxi.

-• Almaty is the most developed region in terms of tourism, with recent developments in some locations.
+• Almaty is the most developed region in terms of tourism, with recent developments in certain locations.

 Here are some interesting places to visit in the Almaty region: